-- 5.32.1 Up to two minutes are allowed for answering a question or supplementary question.
-Any question which cannot be dealt with because of lack of time will be dealt with by a written answer. - 5.33 Questions by Combined Authority Board Members
+5.32.1 Up to two minutes are allowed for answering a question or supplementary question.
+Any question which cannot be dealt with because of lack of time will be dealt with by a written answer.

+5.33 Questions by Combined Authority board members

-On Reports or Minutes of the Combined Authority Board or Committees
+On reports or minutes of the CA Board or Committees

-5.33.1 A member of the Board may ask the Mayor, another Combined Authority Board Member or the Chair of a committee, a question without notice when that item is under consideration by the Combined Authority Board, or upon any minute of a meeting of that forum which has been published since the last meeting of the Board.
+5.33.1 A member of the Board may ask the Mayor, another CA Member or the Chair of a committee, a question without notice when that item is under consideration by the CA Board, or upon any minute of a meeting of that forum which has been published since the last meeting of the Board.

-Written Questions on Notice at Combined Authority Board
+Written Questions on notice at CA Board

-5.33.2 Subject to Rule 5.33.5, a member of the Board may ask the Mayor, another member of the Combined Authority Board, The Chair of any committee or sub-committee, Lead Members; or the Chair of (or other member representing) any other forum in relation to which the Combined Authority has powers or duties or which affect the area of the Authority.
+5.33.2 Subject to Rule 5.33.5, a member of the Board may ask the Mayor, a member of the CA Board, The Chair of any committee or sub-committee, Lead Members; or the Chair of (or other member representing) any other forum in relation to which the CA has powers or duties or which affect the area of the Authority.

-Questions Set Out in the Agenda
+Questions set out in the agenda